Methane gas explosion killed 31 in disused S.African mine | Law-Order

 Harmony said it viewed the incident - which occurred in the third week of May - as a criminal matter and has handed it over to the South African police for further investigation.
 "We were informed by one of the illegal miners (who survived) that there had been an explosion and that the incident resulted in loss of life," said Jared Coetzer, Harmony's head of investor relations.

 Methane is a highly explosive greenhouse gas often found in underground mines and poses serious safety and health threats to mine workers.
-Talks were ongoing between South Africa and Lesotho to retrieve the bodies and bring them home, said Thapelo Mabote, a government spokesperson for the small mountain kingdom.
+Talks were ongoing between South Africa and Lesotho to retrieve the bodies and bring them home, said Thapelo Mabote, a spokesperson for the small mountain kingdom's prime minister.

+A chief in the Berea district, from where most of the dead men hailed from, spoke on behalf of the bereaved families and said he had lost six of his men and was waiting for details.
+"We don't want anything more than just to have those bodies retrieved and repatriated, that's all we are asking for," said Makhabane Peete.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)